nashville-software-school/aws-deployment-instructions/README.md

 flag pulls all the changes you have staged for pushing to your `main` branch.
 This way you can confirm that your application works before committing the changes to the `main` branch.

-**Congratulations!
-You have now deployed your React application with AWS Elastic Beanstalk.**

 ### Update Your Application Load Balancer's Security Group
 **IMPORTANT**: Without this step, your application's data will be exposed to the world.
 Take this step seriously, and complete it from your own computer on your home router.